Smithsoft/js-intro-workshop/_steps/part0/step0-tools.markdown

 The first thing you need is an *editor* to write your Javascript source code in.

-Any program that can edit plain text files will work.
-Most operating systems have one installed by default, like NotePad on Windows or TextEdit on macOS.
-You cannot use a word processor like Microsoft Word, Apple's Pages, or OpenOffice to write source code, because these programs include all sorts of information instead of just plain text.

-While NotePad or TextEdit will do the job, you can download free and open-source editors which provide some additional features to make writing program source code a little more pleasant.
+However since we don't have time to download and install editor tools in this workshop, you'll start out by using an online code editor & server in one called [Glitch](http://glitch.me.

+When you get started writing code on your own, you'll want to move to an editor that you download and install on your local computer.
+Microsoft Word and the like won't work as servers & web-browsers cannot understand the special characters that those programs insert into your work.

+Luckily there are some great code editors available for free.
 If you are just getting started we recommend [Brackets](http://brackets.io/).
 Brackets is free, open-source, and available for Windows, macOS, and Linux.

-For convenience, we will assume that you are using Brackets for the rest of this workshop.
-The same principles apply to most editors although the specifics of menus will probably vary a little.
+There's also [Visual Studio Code](https://code.visualstudio.com/Download) by Microsoft and many others.

 ## WebBrowser Developer Tools